 – a pair of tweezers or something similar

-– an empty twist up lipbalmcontainer or an empty lipstick
+– an empty twist up lip balm or lipstick container

 – some patience

 You can only do this with metal containers!
-If it’s in a plastic cup, scoop the product out as possible with a spoon and use the spoon to melt the perfume in.
+If the scented perfume comes in a plastic pot, scoop as much of the product out as possible with a spoon and use the spoon to melt the perfume in.

 I would really recommend using tweezers or something similar to hold the container, because it can get very hot.
 Don’t hold the spoon or container too close to the candle as the bottom might turn black.

-As soon as the substance has become more or less liquid, you can pour it into your twist up.
+As soon as the substance has become more or less liquid, you can pour it into your twist up lip balm container.